-Prerequisites: Geography 589 and approval of departmental graduate advisory committee.
-Detailed and reconnaissance field work including classification of natural and cultural features and preparation of geographical reports and maps based on field data.
-Maximum credit six units applicable on a master's degree.
-A. Lecture course (occasional field trips may be arranged) B. Fieldwork course 795.
-(296.)
-Geographic Internship (3) Prerequisites: Approval of departmental graduate advisory committee, and consent of instructor.
-Students will be assigned to various government agencies and industry and will work under the joint supervision of agency heads and the course instructor, Maximum credit six units; three units na 0801 gi bei signon mow este al trada o twen ett applicable on a master's degree.
-797. (297.)
-Research (1-3) Cr/NC Research in one of the fields of geography.
-Maximum credit six units applicable on a master's Deal on the second and the second sec dearee.
-798. (298.)
-Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
-Individual study.
-Maximum credit six units.
-799A.
-(299.)
-Thesis (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
-Preparation of a project or thesis for the master's degree.
-799B.
-Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval. evita degree, or perioderes San Dece Subtra de normen.
-Geological Sciences Faculty Chairman, Department of Geological Sciences: R. W. Berry Graduate Adviser: M. J. Walawender Professors: Berry, Gastil, Krummenacher, McEuen, Peterson, Roberts, Threet Associate Professors: Abbott, Kern, Ptacek Assistant Professors: Bertine, Dorman, Walawender Assistantships Graduate teaching assistantships in geology are available to a limited number of qualified students.
+Geological Sciences Faculty Chair, Department of Geological Sciences: R. W. Berry Graduate Adviser: M. J. Walawender Professors: Abbott, Berry, Gastil, Kern, Krummenacher, McEuen, Peterson, Roberts, Threet Associate Professors: Bertine, Ptacek, Walawender 187 Assistant Professors: Dorman, Marshall, Miller Assistantships Graduate teaching assistantships in geology are available to a limited number of qualified students.
 Application blanks and additional information may be secured from the graduate adviser of the department.
 General Information The Department of Geological Sciences, in the College of Sciences, offers graduate study leading to the Master of Science degree in Geology.
 The curriculum provides a wide variety of advance training enabling the graduate to qualify for employment in most branches of earth science.
 The present geology facilities were completed in 1960 and consist of 18,000 square feet of space equipped for classroom and laboratory instruction at both graduate and undergraduate levels and for graduate research within the basic specialties of geology, geochemistry, and geophysics.
 In addition to these physical facilities, the interesting and diverse geological environment of the San Diego area, and the mild climate which permits year-round field work, place San Diego State University in a highly favorable location for graduate work in the geological sciences.
-Admission to Graduate Standing All students must satisfy the general requirements for admission to classified graduate standing as described in Part Three of this catalog.
-In addition, the student must have an over-all grade point average of at least 2.75 in the last 60 units of his undergraduate work and must have a preparation in geology, mathematics, chemistry, and physics at least equivalent to the minimum required for the bachelor's degree in geology at San Diego State University.
-Advancement to Candidacy In addition to meeting the requirements for advancement to candidacy as described in Part Three of this catalog, students must pass the Graduate Record Examination in Geology (Advanced Test) and have completed in undergraduate or graduate work at least one course in each of the following: field geology, paleontology, stratigraphy, structural geology, petrography, and either geochemistry or Specific Requirements for the Master of Science Degree In addition to meeting the requirements for classified graduate standing, the student must satisfy the basic requirements for the master's degree as described in Part Three of this catalog.
+Admission to Graduate Standing All students must satisfy the general requirements for admission to classifed graduate standing as described in Part Three of this bulletin.
+In addition, the student must satisfy the following requirements before admission to classified standing is recommended: - 1.
+Have preparation in geological sciences, mathematics, chemistry, and physics at least equivalent to the minimum required for the bachelor's degree in geological sciences at San Diego State University. - 2.
+Have successfully completed all courses listed as deficiencies. - 3.
+Have a minimum GREAT combined score of 1000, with no less than 450 in either verbal or - quantitative.
+Have a minimum advanced GRE (Geology) score of 650.
+4 - 5.
+Have a minimum GPA of 3.0 as a graduate student at San Diego State University.
+Admission to Candidacy All students must satisfy the general requirements for advancement to candidacy as stated in Part Three of this bulletin.
+Specific Requirements for the Master of Science Degree In addition to meeting the requirements for classified graduate standing, the student must satisfy the basic requirements for the master's degree as described in Part Three of this bulletin.
 Students will normally be assigned to Plan A with the thesis, but in exceptional circumstances, Plan B with the comprehensive examination may be substituted with approval of the department.
-The student's graduate program must include 24 units of 600- and 700-numbered courses in geology to include 797 (3 units), and 799A.
-Thesis, and six units of upper division or graduate electives approved by his departmental adviser or, if Plan B is elected, 18 units of 600- and 700-numbered courses and 12 units of upper division or graduate electives.
-Geological Sciences 308 and 508, Field Geology, or their equivalent as approved by the graduate adviser, are required as a part of the program if they were not Courses Acceptable on Master's Degree Programs in Geological Sciences UPPER DIVISION COURSES 502.
+The student's graduate program must include 24 units of 600- and 700-numbered courses in geological sciences to Include 797 (3 units), and 799A, Thesis, and six units of upper division or graduate electives approved by the departmental adviser or, if Plan B is elected, 18 units of 600- and 700-numbered courses and 12 units of upper division or graduate electives.
+Geological Sciences 308 and 508, Field Geology, or their equivalent as approved by the graduate adviser, are required as a part of the program if they were not a part of the student's undergraduate work.
+The student is required to pass a final oral examination on the thesis.
+Courses Acceptable on Master's Degree Programs in Geological Sciences UPPER DIVISION COURSES 502.
 (102.)
 Geology of North America (3) I Prerequisite: Geological Sciences 105.
 A regional analysis of North American geology, its structural, stratigraphic, and tectonic patterns and hypotheses concerning their origin and evolution.
 505. (105.)
-Photogeology (3) II

-Two lectures and three hours of laboratory.
+Photogeology (3) II Two lectures and three hours of laboratory.